 - On December 6, 2018, Osisko Metals announced an updated Inferred Mineral Resource Estimate ("MRE") for the Pine Point Project.
-The associated National Instrument 43-101, Standards of Disclosure for Mineral Projects ("NI 43-101") technical report was filed on January 18, 2019. - On February 20, 2019, the Company announced the maiden MRE for its 100% owned BMC Project encompassing the Key Anacon and Gilmour South deposits.
-The associated NI 43-101 technical report was filed on April 8, 2019.
+The associated National Instrument 43-101, Standards of Disclosure for Mineral Projects ("NI 43-101") technical report was filed on January 18, 2019. - On February 20, 2019, the Company announced the maiden MRE for its BMC Project encompassing the Key Anacon and Gilmour South deposits.
+The associated NI 43-101 technical report was filed on April 8, 2019. - On April 17, 2019, the Company announced that La Caisse de Dépot et Placement du Québec, a leading Canadian institutional investor, increased its position in the Company with the acquisition of one million shares from Robert Wares, Executive Chairman of Osisko Metals. - On April 18, 2019, Osisko Metals announced that its common shares commenced trading on the OTCQX, a U.S. market operated by OTC Markets Group in New York. - On June 6, 2019, the Company announced the appointment of Donald R. Siemens, as a director of the Company.

-Highlights - Subsequent to March 31, 2019
+Highlights - Subsequent to June 30, 2019